RositaJUqueio/AirBnB_clone/README.md

 ![Nnenna](https://camo.githubusercontent.com/29aee5323f56eeaf0ca03669b3181f360af907609dc764ab1c5006815a03f4ff/68747470733a2f2f692e696d6775722e636f6d2f4a4f68615a356d2e706e67)

-Background Context
+Description of the project:

-This project works with a console that uses the cmd python module and a command interpreter that manages our AirBnb objects
+This project works with a console that uses the cmd python module and a command interpreter that manages our AirBnb objects.
+The goal of this particular project is to deploy a simple copy of AirBnB Website (hbnb).

-First step: Write a command interpreter to manage your AirBnB objects.
+Also note that the Console is the first segment of the AirBnB Project that will cover all fundamentals concepts of the Higher Level Programming track.
-This is the first step towards building your first full web application: the AirBnB clone.
-This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…
+This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration.

+Description of the command interpreter:
+A command interpreter is the part of a computer operating system that understands and executes commands that are entered interactively by a human being or from a program.
+In some operating systems, the command interpreter is called the shell.

 Each task is linked and will help you to:

-put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel create the first abstracted storage engine of the project: File storage. create all unittests to validate all our classes and storage engine What’s a command interpreter?
+- put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file
+- create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel
+- create the first abstracted storage engine of the project: File storage.
+- create all unittests to validate all our classes and storage engine

+Examples of command interpreter: cmd.exe (command prompt

+What’s a command interpreter?
 Do you remember the Shell?
 It’s exactly the same but limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project:

-Create a new object (ex: a new User or a new Place) Retrieve an object from a file, a database etc…
+- Create a new object (ex: a new User or a new Place)
+- Retrieve an object from a file, a database etc…
-Do operations on objects (count, compute stats, etc…) Update attributes of an object
+- Do operations on objects (count, compute stats, etc…)
+- Update attributes of an object
-Destroy an object
+- Destroy an object The command interpreter leads to the console BOB

-Execution
-Your shell should work like this in interactive mode:
+The console
+The console is written in python using the cmd module.
+It operates in interactive and non-interactive modes.
+The console works like this in interactive mode:

 $ ./console.py
 (hbnb) help